What are the symptoms of LOW blood pressure, how dangerous is this and how is it treated?

 In addition to dizziness or feeling light in the head, the suffer may experience any of the following: fatigue, blurred vision, nausea, trouble concentrating and even passing out.

-The symptoms can be caused by other conditions, but they are:
+The symptoms of a sudden drop in blood pressure can be caused by other conditions, but they are:

 - Altered mental status, confusion or the appearance of being “totally out of it,” especially in the elderly